 Learn about the City's camp offerings below or visit the recreation Play website for dates, fees and other registration info.

 Grass Creek Camp

 Grass Creek Camp offers a traditional camp experience at one of Kingston's most beautiful parks.
 Activities include archery, crafts, canoeing, swimming and special events.
 Register now for a great camp experience at an unbeatable weekly rate.
 Note: There is no extended supervision for this camp.
 Busing from select locations is available for an additional fee.
+If you need busing, please register for the weekly camp first and then busing for that session.
 View the Grass Creek Camp info sheet.

 The City is working with The Kick & Push Festival to provide our popular Theatre Camp.
 Let us bring out the inner performer in your child.
 We provide a quality drama camp experience covering all aspects of live theatre – both in front of and behind the curtain.
 At the end of each session participants will perform in front of a live audience of family and friends.
 Includes occasional swims at the Artillery Park Aquatic Centre (approximately twice a week), daily active sessions and much more!
 View the Theatre Camp info sheet.

 With so many sports out there, who can choose?
 Sample a variety of sports and activities this summer in a fun, inclusive environment.
 Activities vary week to week and may include: swimming, tennis, baseball, soccer, golf, volleyball, capture the flag, floor hockey, martial arts, skateboarding, sports demos and much more.
 A popular camp for the sport enthusiast.
 View the Sport of All Sorts info sheet.